NeuroTech Training Program

 Seminars and symposia

-The Center for Mind, Brain, Computation and Technology (MBCT) hosts a seminar series throughout the year, typically on a biweekly basis, that reflects the diversity of scientific approaches for studying the mind and brain.
-These seminars include a mix of Stanford faculty, faculty from other institutions and researchers outside of academia.
-Additionally, advanced student members present as part of the seminar series.
+The Wu Tsai Neurosciences Institute’s Center for Mind, Brain, Computation and Technology (MBCT) hosts a seminar series throughout the year and an annual Symposiumthat reflect the diversity of scientific approaches for studying the mind and brain.
+These scientific events include a mix of Stanford faculty, faculty from other institutions and researchers outside of academia.

 Student leadership opportunities